paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

 <a id="section-1381"></a>
 ## § 1381.
-Establishment of Office of Compliance
+Establishment of Office of Congressional Workplace Rights
-**(a) Establishment** There is established, as an independent office within the legislative branch of the Federal Government, the Office of Compliance.
+**(a) Establishment** There is established, as an independent office within the legislative branch of the Federal Government, the Office of Congressional Workplace Rights.

 **(b) Board of Directors** The Office shall have a Board of Directors.
 The Board shall consist of 5 individuals appointed jointly by the Speaker of the House of Representatives, the Majority Leader of the Senate, and the Minority Leaders of the House of Representatives and the Senate, who are authorized to take such steps as they consider appropriate to ensure the timely appointment of the members of the Board consistent with the requirements of this section.
 Appointments of the first 5 members of the Board shall be completed not later than 90 days after January 23, 1995.